Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 * setthermmode_schedule ... set the mode of your Netatmo Energy to schedule (default)
 * setthermmode_hq       ... set the mode of your Netatmo Energy to hq (freeze mode)
 * setthermmode_away     ... set the mode of your Netatmo Energy to away (from home)
+* switchhomeschedule    ... set the schedule mode of all available schedule types.
+All possible requests are listed in channel schedule.

 ### Trigger
 * applychanges          ... transfer all manually changes of your valves to Netatmo Energy